hcheung01/Career_path/README.md

 ## Description

-This project was created to serve as the end-of-year Project at Holberton School.

 Career Path is a web application designed for upcoming Software Engineers looking for entry-level position.
 The search is done by location and job position, and it also returns how many skills from the user's profile matches with the results.

 * [Webpage](http://careerpath.website/)